Chief Strategic Partnerships & Communications Officer

-Associate Director, Research, Evaluation & Impact
+Director, Research, Evaluation & Impact

 Nikki Nagler joined the NYC Leadership Academy in 2016 as Associate Director, Research, Evaluation & Impact.
 In this role, she works closely with program teams and clients to gather formative data and uses these qualitative and quantitative measures to investigate and communicate the impact of the Leadership Academy’s work.
 Previously, Nikki worked as the Director of Assessment at CUNY Hunter College, where she collaborated with faculty to design and implement learning outcomes assessment initiatives that promoted continuous improvement and institutional effectiveness.
 Nikki holds an MA in Mental Health Counseling from CUNY Hunter College and a BS in Political Science from the University of Maryland, College Park.
 Growing up, she always thought she wasn’t a “numbers person,” until her high school Calculus teacher taught her otherwise – and now she loves spending her days working with data!